XiaozhongLiu/angular-require-gulp-seed/README.md

 # angular-require-seed
 An angularjs seed project modularized with requirejs.
-Angular modules(like controllers, services, etc.) and templates are loaded on demand.
+Angular modules (like controllers, services, etc.) and static resources (like css, templates, etc.) are loaded on demand.

 #### Setup
 ###### (Prerequisite: node development environment)